nais/doc/docs/security/auth/maskinporten/scopes.md

 ```

 !!! info
-    meatdata.namespace is your running applications namespace
+    `meatdata.namespace` is your running applications namespace
-    meatdata.name is your running applications name
+    `meatdata.name` is your running applications name
-    clutser, metadata.namespace and metadata.name containing `-` should be replaced with ``
+    `clutser, metadata.namespace and metadata.name` containing `-` should be replaced with ``

-#### Step 4 - Let IaC repository provisioning the scope client to Digdir.
+#### Step 4 - IaC repository provisioning the scope client to Digdir.

 - Wait for IaC repo actions to finish. [maskinporten IaC actions](https://github.com/navikt/nav-maskinporten/actions)